mattlgroff/pdf-to-markdown/README.md

 4. **Stitch Markdown Pages (`stitch_markdown_pages.py`)**: Combines all Markdown files from `cleaned_page_markdowns` into a single Markdown document (`converted-pdf.md`), with page numbers inserted before each page's content.

+5. **Chunker (`chunker.py`)**: Splits the Markdown document into smaller chunks, which we will convert to embeddings in the next step.
+The chunked Markdown files are saved in a new file called `chunks.csv`.

+6. **Embed (`embed.py`)**: Converts the chunks of Markdown into embeddings using OpenAI's ADA 3 Small model.
+The embeddings are saved in a new file called `chunks_with_embeddings.csv`.

+7. **Upload to Supabase (`insert_embeddings_supabase.js`)**: Run your `migrations.sql` migrations in Supabase in the query editor, I suggest doing them one at a time.
+You will need to `npm install` and then `node insert_embeddings_supabase.js` to insert the embeddings into the `documents` table in Supabase.

 ## Getting Started

 ### Prerequisites

 - Python 3.12 or newer
+- Node.js LTS or newer
 - OpenAI API Key: You need an API key from OpenAI to use the GPT-4 Vision model.
 You can obtain it from your OpenAI account.
+- Supabase API Key: You need an API key from Supabase to insert the embeddings into the `documents` table.
+You can obtain it from your Supabase account.

 ### Installation